waynecun/sui-docs/docs/contribute/style-guide.md

 ## Contribute to the style guide

 The style guide is a living document and should be updated as new cases or needs arise.
-To suggest updates to the style guide, please contact [Wayne Cunningham](mailto:wayne@sui.io?subject=Sui Style Guide Update), Sui Foundation Staff Technical Content Manager.
+To suggest updates to the style guide, please contact the Sui Foundation using this address: author@sui.io.

 ## Accessibility